Create an R Environment and Run a Job Array¶

 R

-When you install packages for the first time, you will be prompted about whether you'd like to install the packages within a user library.
-You can input yes
+When installing R packages for the first time, you will be prompted to choose whether to install them in a user library.
+You can safely answer yes if the default user library location suggested by R (typically in your home directory) meets your needs.

 mkdir -p /data/$USER/rpackages